-U-Value (or U-factor) is the rate of heat or, perhaps more accurately, thermal transfer through the product measured in BTU/h*ft2*°F. The lower the U-Value, the better the insulating value of the window.
+The rate of heat or thermal transfer through the product measured in BTU/h*ft2*°F. The lower the U-Value, the better the insulating value of the product.

-Solar Heat Gain Coefficient (SHGC) measures the fraction of solar energy transmitted and tells you how well the product blocks heat caused by sunlight.
-SHGC is measured on a scale of 0 to 1.
-The lower the SHGC, the less solar heat the window transmits.
+Measures the fraction of Solar Energy transmitted and tells you how well the product blocks heat caused by sunlight.
+SHGC is measured a scale of 0 to 1.
+The lower the SHGC, the less Solar Heat the product transmits.

-Visible Transmittance (VT) measures the amount of light the window lets through.
+Measures the amount of light the product lets through.
 VT is measured on a scale of 0 to 1.
 The higher the VT, the more light you see.

-Air Leakage (AL) measures the rate at which air passes through joints in the window.
-AL is measured in cubic feet of air passing through one square foot of window area per minute.
-The lower the AL value, the less air leakage.
-Most industry standards and building codes require an AL of 0.3 cf·m/ft².
+Measures the rate at which air passes through joints in the product.
+It is measured in cubic feet of air passing through one square foot of product area per minute.
+The lower the value, the less air leakage.
+Most industry standards and building codes require an AL of 0.3 cf•m/ft².